Lamb Kheema Samosa (Samosa Stuffed With Spiced Ground Lamb)

 When I was developing a recipe for aloo samosas, I wanted to give readers the option of making samosas with a non-vegetarian filling, too, so I developed an additional recipe for samosas stuffed with lamb kheema, or spiced ground lamb.

 The process is basically identical to the one for the aloo samosas, and this recipe uses the same samosa pastry dough and method for filling.
-As with the potato filling, you'll have to follow the same two rules with the kheema filling to guarantee that your samosas turn out crispy and not at all soggy.
-The first, again, is make sure your filling isn't overly wet.
-To accomplish this, I first cook out much of the water in the ground lamb, and then I add some flour along with the peas to the mixture.
-The starch in the flour will gelatinize and help to bind any water that remains.
-The other rule is to make sure that the filling is completely cool when stuffing it into the samosas.
+As with the potato filling, you have to follow two rules to guarantee your samosas turn out crispy and not at all soggy.
+The first is make sure your filling isn't overly wet.
+To accomplish this, I first cook out much of the water in the ground lamb, and add some flour along with the peas to the mixture.
+The starch in the flour will gelatinize and help bind any water that remains.
+The other rule is to make sure the filling is completely cool when stuffing it into the samosas.

 October 2021